Elderbrook: Career beginnings

-In 2017, Elderbrook announced his first tour of the UK, where he sold out XOYO and Oval Space in London.
+Cola

 Elderbrook shot to commercial fame when he collaborated with CamelPhat.
-The song they produced was titled "Cola", and went onto become one of the biggest selling song globally in 2017.
+The song they produced was titled "Cola", and went onto become one of the biggest selling songs globally in 2017.
 It was co-written by British electronic house duo CamelPhat, with Elderbrook on vocals.
 The lyrics over the top of an electro house beat, follow a woman's night out, involving mixing various drinks involving Coca-Cola.
 The song performed well during the summer months as a club anthem in many places throughout Europe and the United States, before becoming a chart single later in the year.

 The song received critical acclaim during November 2017, when it reached number one on the Billboard's Dance Club Songs chart when it entered the charts on 11 November 2017.
 The song also reached number one on the UK Indie chart during November 2017.
 It performed well on the UK singles chart, reaching the Top 20, in 18th position.
 "Cola" was subsequently nominated for a Best Dance Recording at the 2018 Grammy Awards.

 The success of the track meant it was remixed by a number of well-known dance artists, including Robin Schulz.
 In the United Kingdom, the single went platinum in December 2017, when it sold 600,000 copies.

-In February 2018, he announced he would be touring the United States.
+Why Do We Shake in the Cold?

+Why Do We Shake in the Cold? was Elderbrook’s debut studio album.
+It was released on 18 September 2020 through Parlophone Records.
+The album includes the single "Something About You" with Rudimental, which reached number eighty-seven on the UK Singles Chart.

+Elderbrook debuted the album by playing it in full at the London Aquarium.
+The event was live streamed exclusively for fans and ended with his and CamelPhat’s Grammy Nominated song "Cola."

+Little Love

+Elderbrook’s sophomore album, Little Love, was released on 21 March 2023.
+The album’s 12 tracks explore parental love and its complexity.